Executive Summary

 3. Assessment of economic potential: What is the potential of the local community to produce the goods and services it needs to achieve greater self-reliance, reduce dependencies, and preserve the environment?
 What capacities must be developed?

-Core Action Modules
+Component II: Core Action Modules

-The Transition Centre Resilient Communities Blueprint is founded on a series of action modules.
+The Transition Centre Resilient Communities Blueprint is developed through a series of action modules.
 Each module represents a plan in and of itself that is taken on by a dedicated work team.
 It should be clearly noted, however, that these modules are not developed independently and in isolation.
 They must be continuously assessed in terms of how they contribute to the overall vision and how they interact with each other.

 These modules are drawn from a synthesis of basic human needs derived from the sustainability literature.
 Granted, there are other ways to approach this and you are encouraged to be innovative.